NorthcoteHS/10DWEB/extension/alttpRando/README.md

 There is a *lot* of information to handle for this project:

 - **Items:** There are 27 items that may be required to complete the game, all other items can be considered "junk".
-- **Areas:** There are 9 separate areas in the world that have different requirements to access.
+- **Zones:** There are 9 separate zones in the world that have different requirements to access.
 - **Encounters:** There is one boss fight you can do that opens up additional routes around the world.
 - **Dungeons:** There are 10 dungeons in the game, plus Ganon's Tower.
 Defeating a dungeon gives you either a Pendant (not required) or a Crystal (required to enter Ganon's Tower).
 There are 3 Pendants and 7 Crystals, shuffled randomly among the 10 dungeons.
 The goal of the game is to complete Ganon's Tower and defeat Ganon.
 - **Locations:** Every item in the game is either in a dungeon or in the "overworld".
 All the overworld locations are listed, with the requirements to access.